 The value of the XIRR is calculated as the value of rate that satisfies the following equation:

-The format of the function is:
+The syntax of the function is:

 Where the arguments are as follows:

-A series of dates, corresponding to the cash flowsThe first date is the start of the loan/investment period and the subsequent dates refer to the income values.
+|dates||-||The first date is the start of the loan/investment period and the subsequent dates refer to the dates of the income.
 Therefore, subsequent dates must be later than the first date.|

 |[guess]||-||[guess] is only a value for Excel to start off working with - Excel then uses an iterative procedure to converge to the XIRR).(Note: the|

 The XIRR function in cell D2 shows the calculation of the Internal Rate of Return after 3 periods and the function in cell D4 shows the Internal Rate of Return after 5 periods.
-The formulas for the equations are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.

 If you get an error from the Excel Xirr function this is likely to be one of the following:

-|#VALUE!||-||Occurs if any of the supplied dates can't be recognised as dates in Excel|
+|#VALUE!||-||Occurs if any of the supplied dates can't be recognised as valid Excel dates.|